Profile: Najib Razak

 Mr Najib now faces the most potentially damaging accusation in his political career with the ailing 1MDB state investment fund.

-He set up the fund, whose full name is 1Malaysia Development Berhad, in 2009 with the promise of developing the economy.
-But the fund has since racked up huge debts and, most controversially, he stands accused of transferring nearly $700m (£450m) to his personal bank accounts.
+His government set up the fund, whose full name is 1Malaysia Development Berhad, in 2009 with the aim of transforming the country into a high-income economy.
+But the fund has since racked up a huge debt and, most controversially, Mr Najib stands accused of transferring nearly $700m (£450m) to his personal bank accounts from the fund.

 He has denied this allegation saying he is a victim of "political sabotage", and has accused former prime minister Mahathir Mohamed, who remains influential in Malaysian politics and has called for Mr Najib's resignation, of orchestrating a smear campaign.